Shortest Path Lengths in Poisson Line Cox Processes: Approximations and Applications: Single Turn Case

 Next, let us consider the typical intersection $O$ depicted in Fig.~\ref{fig:intersection}. {Here, unlike the previous case, under Palm conditioning, there exists two lines passing through the typical intersection, denoted by $L_{\rm x}$ and $L_{\rm y}$, respectively.
 To be precise, we define the conditioned line process $\mathcal{P}^o$ as

 where $L_{\rm x}$ and $L_{\rm y}$ are two lines with a uniformly distributed angle of intersection.
-Then, under expectation over $\mathcal{P}^o$, the intersecting point $O$ becomes the typical intersection.} Let the angle between $L_{\rm x}$ and $L_{\rm y}$ be denoted by $\theta$.
-Similar to the case of the typical point, the nearest neighbor distribution $\mathbb{P}(D \leq t)$ here is obtained from the void probability depending on path length $t$.
+Then, under expectation over $\mathcal{P}^o$, the intersecting point $O$ becomes the typical intersection.} Let the angle between $L_{\rm x}$ and $L_{\rm y}$ be $\theta$.
 Let the random variable $Z_1$ denote the length of the lines of $\mathcal{P}$ wherein no point of $\Phi$ should be present for the event $D > t$ to hold.
 First, we characterize $Z_1$ for different cases of intersection locations of lines $L_1$ on $L_{\rm x}$ and $L_{\rm y}$.
 Then, we average out over all possible such $L_1$ within $t$ to obtain the final result. \begin{theorem} The distribution of the distance to the nearest \ac{PLCP} point from the typical intersection of the \ac{PLP} is

 where

 and

 The ranges of $\theta_1$ in the above equation are as follows.